jsh1/glint/README.md

 attached to a layer that takes another drawable node as input, or make filters be drawable nodes themselves.

+- Coordinate space is relative to top-left corner, on both Mac and iOS.

 ## Class Hierarchy (work in progress)